The risks of bribery, corruption, money laundering and terrorist financing cut across our profession, regardless of geography or industry specialism.

 The profession needs to work with governments, supervisors and law enforcement agencies to ensure our industry is viewed by criminals as a hostile destination for money laundering.
 As the profession’s regulatory, RICS takes robust action against those who fail to act with integrity, as well as reporting such issues to law enforcement agencies.

 This is not only in the interest of the public, but also in the interest of professionals, who want to ensure that the reputation of their profession is maintained.
-Therefore, it is important that RICS-accredited professionals and firms understand their obligations under Rule 3 of the RICS Code of Conduct and, where applicable, statutory obligations under local legislation, such as 'The Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 (MLR 2017)' in the UK.
+Therefore, it is important that RICS-accredited professionals and firms understand their obligations under the rules of Conduct and, where applicable, statutory obligations under local legislation, such as 'The Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 (MLR 2017)' in the UK.

 It is also important that the profession takes a leading role in ensuring that business interactions with the built environment are transparent and serve the public good.
 Unfortunately, real estate is an often-overlooked element of the global responsible business agenda.
 That is why we have been working with the United Nations Global Compact to identify the most critical issues facing companies with a stake in land, real estate and construction in relation to the 17 Sustainable Development Goals (SDGs).